SamWilsn/writing/taint/index.md

 ## Conclusions

-Although the limitations mentioned above made analyzing existing contracts for DSA difficult, we believe that a fully featured and complete compiler **can** be built, with reasonable effort, to detect and prevent DSA.
-Furthermore, given the ease of inadvertently introducing DSA, we believe that such a compiler is **necessary** to write secure smart contracts.
+Although the limitations mentioned above present challenges for analyzing existing contracts for DSA, we believe that existing compilers **can** be extended, with reasonable effort, to detect and prevent DSA while maintaining features.
+Furthermore, given the ease of inadvertently introducing DSA, we believe that adding this feature to smart contract compilers is **necessary** to write secure code.

 [One contract][ERC20], part of [@PhABC][PhABC]'s uniswap-solidity, did successfully compile with minimal modification.

+A big thanks to Quilt for supporting this research and providing invaluable review and feedback.

 [PhABC]: https://ethresear.ch/u/phabc/summary
 [ERC20]: https://github.com/PhABC/uniswap-solidity/blob/2434367a66b6091db7b808ed91e7ade61fad6f7d/contracts/tokens/ERC20.sol